Incompleteusern/dotfiles/README.md

 - Add disk encryption
   - Do this in February when wifi-adapter is natively supported by udev
 - AI gen might be fun for wall paper
+- Stop bundling other people's github repos, add a way to install froms ource

 # Installation